-The SBTi defines an FI as a company whose business involves the arrangement and execution of financial and monetary transactions, including deposits, loans, investments, and currency exchange.
-More specifically, the SBTi deems a company an FI if 5% or more of its revenue or assets comes from the activities described above.
+The SBTi defines a financial institution as a company whose business involves the arrangement and execution of financial and monetary transactions, including deposits, loans, investments, and currency exchange.
+More specifically, the SBTi deems a company a financial institution if 5 percent or more of its revenue or assets comes from the activities described above.

-In practice, the primary audience includes banks, asset managers, asset owners (pension funds, closed-end funds, insurance companies), private equity firms, and mortgage real estate investment trusts (REITs).
-The framework is also relevant for other FIs that have holdings in the following asset classes where methods are currently available:
+In practice (and for the first phase of the project from 2018 to 2020), the primary audience includes universal banks, asset managers (mutual funds), asset owners (pension funds, closed-end funds, insurance companies), and mortgage real estate investment trusts (REITs).
+The framework is also relevant for other financial institutions that have holdings in the following asset classes where methods are currently available:

-- 1. Real estate
+- Real estate

-- 2. Mortgages
+- Mortgages

-- 3. Electricity generation project finance
+- Electricity generation project finance

-- 4. Corporate and consumer loans, bonds, and equity
+- Corporate and consumer loans, bonds, and equity

 Asset classes beyond this list are currently out of scope.
-Bilateral and multilateral development FIs (e.g., the World Bank) are not the primary audience of the project.
+Bilateral and multilateral development financial institutions (e.g., the World Bank) are not the primary audience of the project.
 Equity REITs, namely real estate companies that own or manage income-generating properties and lease them to tenants, are not a target audience of this project and shall pursue the regular target validation route for companies.
-Additional audiences and asset classes are expected to be included in the FI Net-Zero (FINZ) Standard project.
+Additional audiences and asset classes are expected to be included in Phase II of the project.